2010-07 Koblenz – Rotterdam – Harlingen – Emden

 a first stop in Xanten, a resort rich in history.
 Before reaching the Dutch

-border we left the Rhine to make a short side trip to the beautiful town of Kleve where we spend the
+border we left the Rhine to make a short side trip to the beautiful town of Kleve

 Day 4 : Kleve – Utrecht